-If you're impaired by cannabis or other drugs, your ability to drive safely is compromised.
-Leave the driving to someone sober like a friend, designated driver, taxi, or transit.
+If you're affected by cannabis or other drugs, your ability to drive safely is compromised.

-The effects of cannabis vary depending on how often you consume cannabis, how much you've taken, how you've consumed it (smoking vs. eating), your physical and mental state at the time of consumption and other factors.
-If you're going to consume cannabis, the safe thing to do is to arrange alternative transportation, just like you do when you drink alcohol.
+If you're going to consume cannabis, the safe thing to do is to stay home or arrange alternative transportation, just like you do when you drink alcohol.

 Don't forget that illicit drugs and other legal drugs, including prescribed or over-the-counter medicine, may also affect your ability to drive.
 If you are taking any medication, check with your physician or pharmacist to understand how it may affect you and your ability to drive.

 Combining drugs and alcohol can also greatly increase your risk of a crash, so if you're taking medication, make sure you aren't taking it with alcohol.